MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Get-MgBetaUserChat.md

 Retrieve a single chat (without its messages).
 This method supports federation.
 To access a chat, at least one chat member must belong to the tenant the request initiated from.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgUserChat](/powershell/module/Microsoft.Graph.Teams/Get-MgUserChat?view=graph-powershell-1.0)

 ## SYNTAX